Calestial2/Txtmax/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-You are free to use, modify, and distribute this software under the terms of the license.
+This project is licensed under the GNU Lesser General Public License You are free to use, modify, and distribute this software under the terms of the license.
 See the [LICENSE](LICENSE) file for more information.

 ## Contributing